 Types of Hiking Boots

 Hiking shoes: Low-cut models with flexible midsoles are excellent for day hiking.
-Many ultralight backpackers may even choose trail-running shoes for long-distance journeys.
+Some ultralight backpackers may even choose trail-running shoes for long-distance journeys.

-Hiking boots: These range from mid- or high-cut models intended for day hikes or weekend backpacking trips with light loads.
+Day hiking boots: These range from mid- to high-cut models and are intended for day hikes or short backpacking trips with light loads.
 They often flex easily and require little break-in time, but they lack the support and durability of stout backpacking boots.